What you’ll learn:

 How to trim video clips effectively without quality loss

-VEGAS Pro and VEGAS Movie Studio Platinum offer many tools for faster, more efficient, and extremely powerful editing workflows.
+VEGAS Pro offers many tools for faster, more efficient, and extremely powerful editing workflows.
 In this tutorial, we’re going to explore one of the tools you may have overlooked – the Trimmer.
 With the Trimmer, you can preview and scrub through your media without adding it to the timeline or even to the project, pre-edit your media clips and insert them precisely into the timeline, and even create subclips which act as independent media clips.